-U - Undivided roadway
+U Undivided roadway

-The Town shall control the number and frequency of connections and access points of driveways and roads to arterial and collector roads by requiring access points for state roads to be in conformance with Chapter 14-96 and 14-97, Florida Administrative Code, in effect upon adoption of this Comprehensive Plan and the following requirements for County roads:
+Policy II.1.2 The City shall control the number and frequency of connections and access points of driveways and roads to arterial and collector roads, by requiring access points for state roads to be in conformance with Chapter 14-96 and 14-97, Florida Administrative Code, in effect upon adoption of this Comprehensive Plan and the following requirements for City roads:

-1. Permitting 1 access point for ingress and egress purposes to a single property or development;

-- 2. Permitting 2 access points if the minimum distance between the two access points exceeds 20 feet; - 3.
-Permitting 3 access points if the minimum distance between each access point is at least 100 feet; or - 4.
-Permitting more than 3 access points where a minimum distance of 1,000 feet is maintained between each access point.

-The Town shall require the provision of safe and convenient on-site traffic flow, which includes the provision for vehicle parking, which shall be located on the same lot or parcel of land the parking, is intended to serve.
+- 1. Permitting one access point for ingress and egress purposes to a single property or development; - 2.
+Permitting two access points if the minimum distance between the two access points exceeds 20 feet; - 3.
+Permitting three access points if the minimum distance between each access point is at least 100 feet; or - 4.
+Permitting more than three access points where a minimum distance of 1,000 feet is maintained between each access point. - Policy II.1.3 The City shall require the provision of safe and convenient on-site traffic flow, which includes the provision for vehicle parking, which shall be located on the same lot or parcel of land the parking is intended to serve.
 Each off-street parking space, with the exception of handicapped parking spaces, shall be a minimum of 10 feet by 20 feet in size.
 Each handicapped parking space shall be a minimum of 12 feet by 20 feet in size.
-The Town may allow the establishment of such off-street parking facilities within 300 feet of the premises they are intended to service when the practical difficulties prevent the placing of the facilities on the same lot as the premises they are designed to serve.

-The Town shall, for any development which is required to provide a site plan or any development requiring platting, include requirements for an additional 10 foot right-of-way width for bicycle and pedestrian ways to be provided for all proposed collector and arterial roadways, as integrated or parallel transportation facilities.

-In accordance with Section 163.3180(5)(h)1.c. and 163.3180(5)(h)2.
-Florida Statutes, as amended, the Town shall provide a means by which the landowner will be assessed a proportionate share of the cost of providing the transportation facilities necessary to serve the proposed development.
-However, the landowner shall not be held responsible for contributing to deficient transportation facilities.

-OBJECTIVE II.2

-The Town shall require that all traffic circulation system improvements be consistent with the land uses shown on the future land use plan map.

-The Town shall, as part of the capital improvement scheduling of roadway improvements, review all proposed roadway improvements to determine if such improvement will further the direction of the Future Land Use Plan Element.

-OBJECTIVE II.3

-The Town shall coordinate all comprehensive planning and land development activities with the Florida Department of Transportation for consistency with the Department's 5-Year Transportation Plan.

-The Town shall review all comprehensive plan and land development activity for consistency with the Florida Department of Transportation's 5-Year Transportation Plan.

-OBJECTIVE II.4

-The Town shall provide for the protection of future right-of-ways from building encroachment by establishing right-of-way setback requirements as provided in Policy II.4.1 for all structures along new or realigned collector and arterial roadways.

-The Town shall require all structures along new or realigned collector or arterial roadways to provide an additional setback of 75 feet, as measured from the centerline of the right-of-way, for the future need of additional right-of-way.
+The City may allow the establishment of such off-street parking facilities within 300 feet of the premises they are intended to service when the practical difficulties prevent the placing of the facilities on the same lot as the premises they are designed to serve. - Policy II.1.4 The City shall, for any development which is required to provide a site plan or any development requiring platting, include requirements for an additional ten foot right-of-way width for bicycle and pedestrian ways to be provided for all proposed collector and arterial roadways, as integrated or parallel transportation facilities. - Policy II.1.5 In accordance with Section 163.3180(5)(h)1.c. and 163.3180(5)(h)2.
+Florida Statutes, as amended, the City shall provide a means by which the landowner will be assessed a proportionate share of the cost of providing the transportation facilities necessary to serve the proposed development.
+However, the landowner shall not be held responsible for contributing to deficient transportation facilities. - OBJECTIVE II.2 The City shall require that all traffic circulation system improvements be consistent with the land uses shown on the future land use plan map. - Policy II.2.1 The City shall, as part of the capital improvement scheduling of roadway improvements, review all proposed roadway improvements to determine if such improvement will further the direction of the Future Land Use Plan Element. - OBJECTIVE II.3 The City shall coordinate its traffic circulation planning efforts with the Florida Department of Transportation for consistency with the Department's 5-Year Transportation Plan. - Policy II.3.1 The City shall review all comprehensive plans and land development activity for consistency with the Florida Department of Transportation's 5-Year Transportation Plan. - OBJECTIVE II.4 The City shall provide for the protection of future right-of-ways from building encroachment by establishing right-of-way setback requirements, as provided in Policy II.4.1, for all structures along new or realigned collector and arterial roadways. - Policy II.4.1 The City's land development regulations shall include provisions which require a structure to provide a minimum setback seventy-five (75) feet as measured from the centerline of the right-of-way for new or realigned collector and arterial roads.